csswizardry/CSS-Guidelines/README.md

 **Shorthand CSS needs to be used with caution.**

-It might be tempting to use declarations like `background:red;` but in doing so what we are actually saying is ‘I want no image to scroll, aligned top-left, repeating X and Y, and a background colour of red’.
+It might be tempting to use declarations like `background:red;` but in doing so what you are actually saying is ‘I want no image to scroll, aligned top-left, repeating X and Y, and a background colour of red’.
 Nine times out of ten this won’t cause any issues but that one time it does is annoying enough to warrant not using such shorthand.
 Instead use `background-color:red;`.